Nissan China venture sues Alibaba-backed soccer team over jersey switch

 Dongfeng Nissan said in statement on its website following the match that it only received notice from the team one minute before kickoff.

 Evergrande Real Estate Group and Alibaba declined to comment.
-Calls to the soccer club were not answered.
+Calls to the football club were not answered.

 Dongfeng Nissan says the deal to keep its logo on the team’s shirts was supposed to carry through to the end of January 2016, according to Xinhua.